Bruno-Amat/Bruno-Amat.github.io/_pages/publications.md

 # Working Paper

-## When Wholesalers Join the Cartel: Prices, Markups, and Rent Sharing
+## When Wholesalers Join the Cartel: Vertical Coordination in Gasoline Markets

 *Submitted*